App-Dev-Team-ZiZi-SK/PTEVocab/README.md

   - Authentication
   - DynamoDB
   - S3
+- Use Google Text To Speech (Support Voice Options)
 - Use Realm Swift to minimize traffic with its backend server
 - Live (upon needs) backup on backend server
 - Support iphone (currently).